layrjs/layr/docs/contents/introduction/hello-world/hello-world.md

 > **Notes**:
 >
 > - The TCP ports used for each [local development URL](https://boostr.dev/docs#local-development-urls) were randomly set when the Boostr `initialize` command was executed to create the app in the [previous section](https://layrjs.com/docs/v2/introduction/hello-world#creating-the-app).
-So, it's normal if they are different for you.
+So, it's normal if the TCP ports are different for you.
 > - Don't be freaked out by the size of the generated bundles in development mode.
 When you deploy your apps, the generated bundles are a lot smaller.

 The last line in the terminal output should include an URL you can open in a browser to display the app.